threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_kubernetes.md

 print(master.info.result)
 ```

-## How to log into your VM after deployement
+## How to log into your VM after deployment

 Once the cluster is deployed, you need to connect to one of the nodes and copy the kube-config file.